PAWSLabUniversityOfPittsburgh/Concept-Extraction/FACE/README.md

-The framework is being updated to all python codes for simplicity, running easier and flexibility to config models.
+The FACE framework for concept extraction is being updated to all python codes for simplicity, running easier and flexibility to config models.

 Coming soon!!